ilaverix/SoundexCastellano/README.md

 # SoundexCastellano
-library to compare words phonetically in Spanish
+Library to compare words phonetically in Spanish